DrPaulBrewer/single-market-robot-simulator/README.md

 ## Before asking the author for help

 #### I hope you enjoy the free software
-**and the thrill of solving your own problems**
+**and the thrill of researching and solving problems**

 I will appreciate a social "hello" from researchers, students, and others attempting to use the free version of this software.

 But I also reserve the right to ignore email.
 Don't take it personally, or as a snub.
-Free support is simply not included with this free software, or any free software for that matter.
+24-hr on call unlimited free support is not included with this free software, or any free software for that matter

 I have written this section to help with that issue.

+First, if you are a student, I wouldn't dream of taking your homework problem or class project problem away from you -- even if, in a moment of weakness or desperation the day before the deadline you were having trouble completing it at the last minute.
+You can do it!
+I believe in you!
+And, it is a learning experience.

 Technology can be frustrating, and having a conversation about frustration that also involves lacking useful notes and being ill-prepared, is often mutually frustrating and tends to be a waste of time.
 If that seems arrogant, imagine I am talking about myself.